 Having an accurate understanding of divorce is an important part of the process.
 There’s so much information and so many statistics flying around that it’s often difficult to tell what’s real and what’s not.
 Educating yourself on what to expect is key.
-With that in mind, here are ten common divorce myths you should be aware of.

 1. Adultery Costs You Everything